JasonscHuang/OpenOLT_agent_v3.x/agent/README.md

 ## FAQ

-The information here may be specific to specific OLT and ONU hardware such as Edgecore ASFVOLT16 OLT and Broadcom based ONUs.

 ### How to change speed of ASFVOLT16 NNI interface?

 Auto-negotiation on the NNI (uplink) interfaces is not tested.
 By default, the OpenOLT agent sets the speed of the NNI interfaces to 100G.
 To downgrade the network interface speed to 40G, add the following lines at the end of the qax.soc (/broadcom/qax.soc) configuration file.
 A restart of the dev_mgmt_daemon and openolt executables is required after the change.